 ‘Ron, I said no,’ I snapped, my temper once again getting the better of me.

 ‘Fine, don’t bother then.
 Enjoy you detention.
 Clearly you’d rather be there than with me,’ he spat, as he stood up and walked away from me.
 My eyes followed him as he stalked out of the great hall, leaving me wondering what on earth was going on.
 I mean Pudifoots for goodness sake.
 Did that mean that he was interested in me again?
 Well the whole thing was just too little too late.
-And besides I didn’t even like Pudifoots.
+And besides I would rather deliberately fail all of my exams than willingly go to Pudifoots.
 I gathered my things together and followed him out of the great hall, my eyes drawn to the flash of blonde hair like a magnet.
 Only this time, they met a pair of steely grey eyes staring straight back.
 I continued to walk towards the exit, my gaze being broken when I had to swerve to avoid walking straight into a first year who barely came above my waist.
 I was determined not to look back, even though I was aware of a pair of eyes following me out of the hall.

 As for me, I made the most having the place to myself for a while.
 Hogwarts is the sort of place where you are never alone.
-You are always surrounded by people and even if you want to be alone, there just aren’t that many people that you can be truly by yourself.
+You are always surrounded by people and even if you want to be alone, there just aren’t that many places that you can be truly by yourself.
 I wouldn’t say that I was a solitary person, but I did like peace and quiet and sometimes I just felt the need to be alone.
-That’s why I liked the library so much, I mean yes it did have so many books which just added to its appeal, but it was more than that.
+That’s why I liked the library so much, I mean yes it did have the most extensive variety books I had ever seen which just added to its appeal, but it was more than that.
 It was peaceful and quiet and there were so many alcoves that it almost felt like you were in your own little world.
-So while I had the place to myself, I certainly made the most of it.
+So while I had the common room to myself, I certainly made the most of it.
 To most people, it would probably have been a very boring day, but I quite enjoyed just sitting in front of the fire in the common room, enjoying the complete silence.

-When the time came for my detention, I reluctantly put my book down and made my way down to the library, ready to face another two hours of total and utter awkwardness.
+When the time came for my detention, I reluctantly put my book down and made my way down to the library, ready to face another three hours of sheer awkwardness.
 Malfoy was already there when I arrived.
-He was facing away from me, already laying out the sheets of paper on the table.
-He hadn’t seen me or heard me yet, but when I put my bag down on the table, his head whipped around and he looked directly at me, giving me just a very slight nod of the head.
-I wanted so much to say something to him, to try and ease the tension, but what were you meant to say?
-How did I even know that he was even feeling the same things I was?
+He was facing away from me, already laying out the book lists on the table.
+He hadn’t seen me or heard me yet, but when I put my bag down on the table, his head whipped around and he looked directly at me, giving me just a very slight nod of the head in acknowledgement.
+I wanted so much to say something, to try and ease the tension, but what was I meant to say?
 In the end I chose silence.
-When it came to pride or bravery, hell I was going my pride.
+When it came to pride or bravery, hell I was going with my pride.

-A simple nod of the head turned out to be the most interaction we had for the entire two hours.
+A simple nod of the head turned out to be the most interaction we had for the entire duration of the detention.
 We didn’t say a word to each other or even so much as look at each other.
 We simply continued with our work in the eerie quiet of the library.
 It was even more silent than usual, with everyone away at Hogsmeade.
 I don’t know if it was because the tension between us had been boiling away and increasing all week, or whether it was because I knew that we were for the very first time truly alone, but the atmosphere between us seemed even more charged than usual.
 I was so aware of him; aware of every move he made; aware of everything that he was doing.
-I completely tensed when whenever he came within a foot of me, the charge between us tingling even more.
+I completely tensed when whenever he came within a foot of me.

 I don’t know how long I sat there, completely lost in a book about the Hogwarts founders, when I was suddenly aware that I was not alone.